 Call Our Firm

-If you or someone you love has been injured on a cruise ship or while on a cruise ship excursion, call Louis A. Vucci, P.A. at (786) 375-0344 for your free case evaluation.
+If you or someone you love has been injured on a cruise ship or while on a cruise ship excursion, call Louis A. Vucci P.A. at (786) 375-0344 for your free case evaluation.
 The work we do for our clients has garnered multi-million-dollar verdicts and settlements over the years.
-Cruise ship law is extremely unique, and most lawyers are not prepared to handle these kinds of cases.
-At Louis A. Vucci, P.A., cruise ship law is all we do.
-Contact us today to learn more about how we can help you with your passenger claim.
+Cruise ship law is unique, and most lawyers are unprepared to handle these kinds of cases.
+At Louis A. Vucci P.A., cruise ship law is all we do.
+Contact us today to learn how we can help you with your passenger claim.

 Types of Claims

 There are many things for which a passenger may make a claim, some of which include:

 Louis is down-to-earth and will go out of his way to help you

 I was injured on a cruise ship – I slipped and fell and injured my shoulder.
 I was not sure about the process and needed help.
 I had no idea about the difficulty in dealing with a cruise line.
 My attorney, Louis Vucci, handled my claim from beginning to end and guided me throughout.
 He […]